 Catastrophes include hurricanes, tornadoes and other windstorms, earthquakes, hail, wildfires, severe winter weather, floods, tsunamis, volcanic eruptions, solar flares and other naturally-occurring events.
-Catastrophes can also result from terrorist attacks and other intentionally destructive acts including those involving nuclear, biological, chemical and radiological events, cyber events, civil unrest, explosions and destruction of infrastructure.
+Catastrophes can also result from terrorist attacks and other intentionally destructive acts including those involving cyber events, nuclear, biological, chemical and radiological events, civil unrest, explosions and destruction of infrastructure.
 The incidence and severity of catastrophes are inherently unpredictable.
 The extent of losses from a catastrophe is a function of both the total amount of insured exposure affected by the event and the severity of the event.
 Most catastrophes are restricted to small geographic areas; however, hurricanes, earthquakes, wildfires, cyber attacks and other events may produce significant damage or loss in larger areas, especially those areas that are heavily populated.
-The Company generally seeks to manage its exposure to catastrophe reinsurance coverages, the Company is also party to other reinsurance treaties that can provide additional coverage for losses arising from catastrophes, as described in the "Net Retention Policy Per Risk" sections of the respective segment discussions above.
+For additional information regarding catastrophes, see "Item 1A-Risk Factors-High levels of catastrophe losses, including as a result of factors such as increased concentrations of insured exposures in catastrophe-prone areas and changing climate conditions, could materially and adversely affect our results of operations, our financial position and/or liquidity, and could adversely impact our ratings, our ability to raise capital and the availability and cost of reinsurance."
+The Company generally seeks to manage its exposure to catastrophes through individual risk selection and the purchase of catastrophe reinsurance.
+In addition to the Company's catastrophe reinsurance coverages, the Company is also party to other reinsurance treaties that can provide additional coverage for losses arising from catastrophes, as described in the "Net Retention Policy Per Risk" sections of the respective segment discussions above.
 The Company conducts reviews of its risk and catastrophe coverages on a regular basis and makes changes as it deems appropriate.
-The following discussion summarizes the Company's catastrophe reinsurance coverage at January 1, 2021.
+On January 1, 2023, the Company did not renew the 2022 Underlying Property Aggregate Catastrophe Excess-of-Loss Reinsurance Treaty, the terms of which were disclosed in the "Reinsurance - Catastrophe Reinsurance" section in Part I, Item 1 of the Company's Annual Report on Form 10-K for the year ended December 31, 2021.
+The following discussion summarizes the Company's catastrophe reinsurance coverage at January 1, 2023.

 Corporate Catastrophe Excess-of-Loss Reinsurance Treaty.
-This treaty covers the accumulation of certain property losses arising from one or multiple occurrences for the period January 1, 2021 through and including December 31, 2021.
-The treaty provides for recovery of 75% of the dollar amount of each qualifying loss in excess of a \$3.0 billion retention, up to a maximum amount of qualifying losses of \$5.0 billion (i.e. for every dollar of loss between \$3.0 billion and \$5.0 billion this treaty provides for 75 cents of coverage).
-Therefore, the maximum recovery under the treaty would be \$1.5 billion.
+This treaty covers the accumulation of certain property losses arising from one or multiple occurrences for the period January 1, 2023 through and including December 31, 2023.
+The treaty provides for recovery of 100% of the dollar amount of each qualifying loss in excess of a \$3.5 billion retention, up to a maximum amount of qualifying losses of \$5.5 billion.
+Therefore, the maximum recovery under the treaty would be \$2.0 billion.
 Qualifying losses for each occurrence are after a \$100 million deductible.
 The treaty covers all of the Company's exposures in North America and all waters contiguous thereto.
 The treaty only provides coverage for terrorism events in limited circumstances and excludes entirely losses arising from nuclear, biological, chemical or radiological attacks.
 The treaty only provides coverage for cyber events in limited circumstances and excludes losses arising from communicable disease.
 The Company's underlying insurance coverages generally exclude coverage for communicable disease.